imgag/aiDIVA/doc/prepare_annotation_resources.md

 (https://storage.googleapis.com/gcp-public-data--gnomad/release/2.1.1/vcf/exomes/gnomad.exomes.r2.1.1.sites.vcf.bgz)
 \
 \
 From the complete gnomAD database we are only interested in a few entries from the VCF files, therefor we suggest to prepare the VCF and remove the unnecessary stuff from the gnomAD annotation VCF.
-The following code snippet uses the `prepare_gnomAD_vcf.py` script to reduce it to a minimal set of INFO entries that we need for the aiDIVA annotations:
+The following code snippet uses the `prepare_gnomAD_vcf.py` script to reduce it to a minimal set of INFO entries that we need for the AIdiva annotations:

 ```
 wget -c https://storage.googleapis.com/gcp-public-data--gnomad/release/2.1.1/vcf/exomes/gnomad.exomes.r2.1.1.sites.vcf.bgz